liqowomo/lqxy-ca-rf-1/WO/yrm/README.md

 - Above is installation taken from [HERE](https://just.systems/man/en/pre-built-binaries.html)
 - Firs run the above install then add to path
 - `fish_add_path DEST` - Note dest is where it gets installed
+- Now the program will work `justfile`

+## Cargo ASM

+1. This is for getting the assembly of the program